 A trigger point is a contraction of a portion of muscle that feels like a knot which is tender when pressed.
 Trigger points may limit normal movement and lead to further complications and pain.

-Dry needling is recognized by the Board of Physical Therapy as an acceptable treatment intervention under the physical therapy scope of practice.
+Dry needling is recognized by the Board of Physical Therapy as an acceptable treatment intervention under the practice of physical therapy.

 What Type of Problems Are Treated with Dry Needling?